The Ultimate Guide to the Greek Islands for 2023

 And there you have it!

 Everything you ever wanted to know about planning a trip to the Greek Islands (but were afraid to ask).
-After a mostly stationary 2020, it’s time to get back out there and make up for lost time.
+After a few years of limited travel options, it’s time to get back out there and make up for lost time.

-And there’s no better place to start than the Greek Islands!
+And there’s no better place to start than the spectacular Greek Islands!